maxkahan/updating-an-old-project/README.md

 # Max's Python project improvement checklist!

-This is a list of guidelines that can be referred to when starting to work on a Python project that hasn't been maintained in a while.
+This is a list of guidelines that can be referred to when starting to work on a Python project that needs some attention.
+The main motivation for this list was my work on the [Vonage Python SDK](https://github.com/Vonage/vonage-python-sdk).

 ## Understanding the project
 * Look up documentation on the project and how it works.